aaiken1/fin-data-analysis-text/_sources/intro.md

 ## Our textbook and these notes

 Our book covers a wide range of topics in finance.
 Chapters 1 and 2 discuss Python, why it is used in finance, and a lot of terms and concepts that we aren't really going to be getting into.
 For example, we are definitely not going to be creating Ubuntu and Python Docker images.
-This
+Those are very cool things, but we only have a single semester.

 The most important part is to make sure that you are up and running with Anaconda, Jupyter Notebooks, and VS Code.
 We'll discuss how to get started in [Chapter 2](chapters/2_intro.html#python_set-up).